kdgdkd/MIDItema/README.md

 ## Usage

-1. Configure your master clock source (e.g., midimaster, Ableton Live, a hardware synth) to send MIDI clock.
+1. Configure your master clock source (e.g., Ableton Live, a hardware sequencer, a sw clock like MIDImaster).

-2. Configure MIDItema.conf.json to listen to the correct ports.
+2. Configure miditema.conf.json to listen to the correct ports.

 3. Run MIDItema from your terminal:

   ```
   # Run and select a song from the interactive list